 Sweet Time

 Most of the barrels have finished fermenting.
-Others are still at it: if you put your ear to the top fermentation3Davidof the barrel, you can hear the wine quietly bubbling away.
+Others are still at it: if you put your ear to the top of the barrel, you can hear the wine quietly bubbling away.
 The cellar smells divine.
 One or two are being a bit stroppy, fermenting rather too slowly.
 Stuck sometimes, you could even say, if you were being brutally honest.
 We are watching them like a hawk.

 And we need to, because we are completely sold out of our chardonnay, Odyssée.
 17000 bottles of Odyssée dispersed all over the world into thousands of homes, gone in a flash.
 We are desperate for our 2015 chardonnay to get itself ready… but wine does things in its own sweet time.
 Slowly.